WWA Ersfeld Symposium Planned for Great Falls, Montana Sept. 27-29, 2019

 James Ersfeld Memorial Symposiums were started in 2015 by the nonprofit Western Writers of America to encourage people in the writing field, with a focus on the Western genre.
-Western Writers of America, founded in the 1950s to promote and honor literature about the West, debuted the symposium, which features various subjects and authors, last year at the Denver Public Library.
-Additional programs have been held in Santa Fe, New Mexico, and Cheyenne, Wyoming.
+Western Writers of America, founded in the 1950s to promote and honor literature about the West.

 “We encourage writers of all levels of experience to attend,” WWA executive director Candy Moulton said.
 “This is a chance to have one-on-one contact with some of the leading authors in the field of Western Literature who will provide insight and specific information to aid both new and established writers.”

-The symposium is scheduled to begin at 6 p.m.
-Oct.
-7 with a “The Paths to Publication” panel in which the authors discuss how to write a good Western and how they got their own Westerns published.
+The symposium is scheduled to begin at 7 p.m.
+Sept.
+27 with a “The Paths to Publication” panel in which the authors discuss how to write a good Western and how they got their own Westerns published or produced.
 Enss will moderate.

 A reception and book signing are scheduled after the panel.

-Following a lunch break, attendees will have an opportunity to tour the Ford County Historical Archives.
+Following a lunch break, attendees will have an opportunity to tour the C. M. Russell Museum.

 Saturday evening the award-winning film “Beneath the Plains: The Minuteman Missile on Alert” will be shown, beginning at 6 p.m. at the C.M.
 Russell Museum.
 Film Producer Candy Moulton will introduce the film and respond to questions.